celo-org/docs/README.md

 This documentation site is built using [Docusaurus v2](https://github.com/facebook/docusaurus).

-You can run the site locally by cloning this repository, installing dependcies and starting docusarus.
+You can run the site locally by cloning this repository, installing dependencies and starting docusaurus.

 ```sh
 git clone https://github.com/celo-org/docs.git